-BADM 4090: 300 hours of practical experience in major required through full- or part-time employment, paid or unpaid internships, apprenticeships, international experiences, or co-op experiences.
+BADM 4090: 300 hours of practical experience in major required through full- or part-time employment, paid or unpaid internships, apprenticeships, international experiences, or other experience as approved by the Associate Dean.

 No grade lower than "C" will count toward fulfillment of Entrepreneurship & Small Business major requirements.